Collecting customer contact information

-You edit the confirmation message in your Shopify admin by going to Online Store > Themes > Edit Languages.
+You edit the confirmation message in your Shopify admin by going to Online Store > Themes > the ... button > Edit default theme content.
 Depending on your theme, the field is labeled either Confirmation under the Newsletter form section, or Post success under the Sign up section.

 - In your Shopify admin, go to Settings > Notifications.